by Texas Homesteader ~

 - 1½ cups warm water (105 – 115 degrees)

 - 5 - 6 cups flour using the blend below

-Continuing on speed 2 add remaining flour as needed, 1/2 cup at a time and mix until dough clings to hook and cleans the sides of the bowl (about 2 minutes) Continue kneading on Speed 2 for about two minutes longer or until dough is smooth and elastic.
+Continuing on speed 2 add remaining all purpose flour as needed, 1/2 cup at a time and mix until dough clings to hook and cleans the sides of the bowl (about 2 minutes) Continue kneading on Speed 2 for about two minutes longer or until dough is smooth and elastic.
 (Dough will be slightly sticky)